 Reed community members are responsible for the security, privacy, and control of data in their care, access privileges entrusted to them, and their username/password.
-If there is reason to believe that the user’s username/password is known by or has been used by another person, the user must immediately notify an appropriate supervisor, senior officer, or the chief information officer.
+If there is reason to believe that the user's username/password is known by or has been used by another person, the user must immediately notify an appropriate supervisor, senior officer, or the chief information officer.
 Reed community members must take every reasonable precaution to prevent unauthorized access to confidential data.
 Such data shall not be presented or shared inside or outside the College without prior approval from the appropriate supervisor or senior officer of the College.
-Confidential data should never be left on any computer to which access is not controlled.
+Confidential data should never be left on any device to which access is not controlled.

 When using the institution's electronic information systems, care must be exercised to protect data from unauthorized use, disclosure, alteration, or destruction.
-Users must understand the definition of confidential information in the context of their job responsibilities and take steps to ensure that co-workers, staff, and student employees understand existing statutes and policies (such as FERPA, HIPAA, Donor Bill of Rights, Digital Millennium Copyright Act, etc., and College departmental guidelines that may supplement this agreement).
+Users must understand the definition of confidential information in the context of their job responsibilities and take steps to ensure that co-workers, staff, and student employees understand existing statutes and policies (such as FERPA, HIPAA, Donor Bill of Rights, Digital Millennium Copyright Act, GLBA, GDPR, etc., and College departmental guidelines that may supplement this agreement).
 Before granting access to confidential information, users should be satisfied that a "need to know" is clearly demonstrated.
 Users should seek guidance from an appropriate supervisor, senior officer, or the chief information officer when the appropriate use of, or the granting of access to, such information is unclear.

 It is a violation of College policy, and may be a crime, for individuals to attempt to gain access to College electronic data that they do not need in the performance of their job or to which they are not authorized to have access.